Madoff seeks prison release, citing terminal kidney failure

 A so-called compassionate release would allow Madoff to “receive end-of-life care in the community, which would be more efficient, timely, and less burdensome” on the U.S. Bureau of Prisons, Sample wrote.

 The Bureau of Prisons denied Madoff’s request for release in December, according to court papers, saying it would “minimize the severity of his offense.”
+The agency lists Madoff’s release date as Nov.
+14, 2139.

+Madoff’s motion mentions Scotland’s controversial release of Abdelbaset al-Megrahi, who was convicted in 2001 of blowing up Pan Am Flight 103 over the Scottish town of Lockerbie in 1988, killing 270 people.
+Al-Megrahi was freed in 2009 on compassionate grounds and died of cancer in 2012, still protesting his innocence.

+The motion also cites the more recent case of Bernard Ebbers, a 78-year-old executive sentenced to 25 years in prison in one of the largest corporate accounting scandals in U.S. history.

 Sign up for Daily Newsletters